stevens-armlab/continuum-shapeforce-pck-ral2025/README.md

 If you use this code, please cite:

 > Guoqing Zhang *et al.*,
-> “Virtual-Work–Based Shape–Force Estimation in Polynomial Curvature Space for Continuum Robots,”
+> “Integrated Shape–Force Estimation for Continuum Robots: A Virtual-Work and Polynomial-Curvature Framework,”
 > *IEEE Robotics and Automation Letters (RAL)*, 2025.

 ---